ManimCommunity/manim/docs/source/tutorials/a_deeper_look.rst

 =============

-This document will focus on understanding manim's output files and some of the main command line flags available.
+This document will focus on understanding manim's output files and some of the main command-line flags available.

-.. note:: This tutorial picks up where :doc:`quickstart` left off, so please
+.. note:: This tutorial picks up where :doc:`quickstart` left off, so, please
           read that document before starting this one.

 Manim output folders